upALX/NFTs-Landing-Page/README.md

 # NFTs-Landing-Page

 **Overview**

-This is a web project landing page to show front-end skills.
+This is a web project landing page about NFTs developed with raw HTML and CSS to show and practice my front-end skills.

 *Deploy Status:*